Trump signs sweeping opioid bill with vow to end 'scourge' of drug addiction

 Trump himself talked up the bill at a recent campaign rally in Lebanon, Ohio, but falsely claimed that the legislation came to fruition with "very little Democratic support."

 Under the shadows of Justice Brett Kavanaugh's Supreme Court confirmation hearings in early October, both the House and the Senate passed the compromise bill with overwhelming majorities.
-Only eight House members and one senator, Republican Sen. Mike Lee of Utah, voted against the landmark legislation earlier this month.
+Only eight House members and one senator, Mike Lee, R-Utah, voted against the landmark legislation this month.

-Earlier Wednesday, Conway contradicted the president's comments, telling reporters outside the White House that every single Democratic senator, including those eyeing potential 2020 bids, voted for the opioid bill "because this is the crisis next door" for all Americans.
+Earlier Wednesday, Kellyanne Conway, the president's counselor, contradicted the president's comments, telling reporters outside the White House that every Democratic senator, including those eyeing potential 2020 bids, voted for the opioid bill "because this is the crisis next door" for all Americans.

 Public health experts have applauded the bill for increasing access to treatment, which they argue is a key step to curbing the epidemic.
 One of the measures removes an old provision that did not allow those with substance abuse issues to access mental health facilities with more than 16 beds for treatment under Medicaid.
 The bill also creates a grant program for states to help recovery centers and addiction specialists increase their quality of care.